 ServiceNow CMDB Accuracy: Why Native Discovery Falls Short at Scale

 This article examines where native Discovery hits its limits, why those gaps grow more damaging as environments scale, and how a complementary discovery layer restores the trusted runtime truth that ServiceNow’s critical ITSM workflows depend on.
+For teams already exploring ServiceNow CMDB discovery alternatives, this provides the structural context behind those decisions.

 Before examining its limitations, it is worth acknowledging what ServiceNow’s built-in discovery is genuinely capable of.
 It handles IP-based scanning of on-premises infrastructure, credential-based interrogation of Windows and Linux endpoints, and basic CI population for servers, network devices, and software inventory.
 For straightforward, predominantly on-premises environments with stable change velocity, out-of-the-box discovery can maintain a reasonable baseline.